hapax/hapax.github.io/assets/simple-physics.md

 10^{-10})^2} \text{ m} \sim 80 \text{ nm}.
 $$

-So, on average an air molecule travels around $80$ nm, around $1000$ human hairs across.
+So, on average an air molecule travels around $80$ nm between collisions, a couple of hundred times its own diameter.
 In Exercise 15, you can see how *fast* air molecules diffuse.

 One final technical point.